ciscoheat/superforms-web/src/routes/+page.md

 <Head title="Superforms for SvelteKit" />

-> Superforms v2 alpha is released, supporting all possible validation libraries.
-[Test it out](/migration-v2), so we can reach an official release soon!

 <Header />

 Superforms is a SvelteKit library that gives you a comprehensive solution for **server and client validation**, and **client-side display** of forms.